faisalmemon/ios-crash-dump-analysis-book/README.md

 --|--
 Atom|Edits and understands markdown and can preview render it BibDesk | Eases the definition of Citations for the Biliography

-I am considering switching from Markdown to MultiMarkdown because it has some citations support.
-Then I will move off BibDesk.
-The tool works well sometimes, and other times it has problems producing a reference in the generated file.

 ## Essential Mac Configuration